What Causes Inflamed Lymph Nodes?

 - Viral infections like rubeola, measles

-- Infections from other pathogens like malaria, leishmaniasis
+- Infections from other bacteria which causes malaria and leishmaniasis

 - Rheumatic diseases